-Review this list before taking a guiz or exam with Examplify:
+Students must review the following before taking a quiz or exam with Examplify:

-- You will test in the classroom with your faculty, using your laptop, or in one of the Testing Center labs AS DIRECTED BY FACULTY.
-If you do not test in the directed location, the grade is null. - Turn off all mobile devices, phones, etc, and put them in your bag with any books, papers, other computers, or devices.
-All bags, purses, etc. are to be on the floor for quizzes, and in the front of the room for exams. - Remain at your desk or workstation for the duration of the exam. - Start Examplify, select the exam, and follow the online instructions. - You should not exit the exam until all questions are completed and submitted for grading.
-The green screen shows a successful upload of the completed exam. - When your in-class quiz is finished, partially close your laptop and sit quietly until all are finished testing.
-Class will start after a 5 minute break. - Additional Resources are within ExamSoft and Examplify.
+- Students will test in the classroom with their faculty, using their laptop, or in one of the Testing Center labs AS DIRECTED BY FACULTY.
+Students who do not test in the directed location, the grade will be null. - Students must turn off all mobile devices, phones, etc, and place them in their bags with any books, papers, other computers, or devices.
+All bags, purses, etc. are to be on the floor for quizzes, and in the front of the room for exams. - Students must remain at their desk or workstation for the duration of the exam. - To begin the exam: Start Examplify, select the exam, and follow the online instructions. - Students should not exit the exam until all questions are completed and submitted for grading.
+A green indicator confirms a successful upload of the completed exam. - A student who completes an in-class quiz must partially close their laptop and sit quietly until all are finished testing.
+Class will start after a 5-minute break. - Additional Resources are within ExamSoft and Examplify.